-4 Ways Virtual Reality Can Optimize eCommerce Business Conversions
+4 Ways Virtual Reality Can Optimize Conversions for eCommerce Businesses

-But, virtual reality (VR) is more than just a headset that gamers use to play computer-generated simulations.
-VR has the ability to provide a variety of business opportunities.
-The ever-expanding technology is being adopted in multiple sectors, from healthcare, and real estate, to eCommerce.
+But virtual reality (VR) is more than just a headset that gamers use to play computer-generated simulations.
+VR has the ability to provide a variety of business opportunities including helping maximize conversions.
+The ever-expanding technology is being adopted in many industries from healthcare, and real estate, to eCommerce.
 Here are some statistics about VR:

 - The VR industry will be worth almost $34 billion by 2022.